-In the west, the Loess Hill National Scenic Byway allows travellers to explore the rare and spectacular natural landscaping of the Loess Hills region of western Iowa, a fragile place of unique prairie flora and wildlife, farms and villages, nestled together among the Catstep hills.
+In the west, the Loess Hills National Scenic Byway allows travellers to explore the rare and striking landscapes of Western Iowa’s Loess Hills, home to distinctive prairie flora and wildlife, as well as farms and villages set among the Catstep hills.
 Bluestem and scarlet sumac ripen under the big skies atop this rich yellow-brown loess – ancient soil gathered by winds of a receding age of ice into a high wall that follows the vast Missouri River Valley.
 The rugged range rises abruptly from the flatlands on the west and melts into the rolling plains on the east, extending 200 miles.
 In between, travellers will find world-class attractions, charming communities and fabulous events.

 Highlights